MarshaGomez/Cybersecurity/README.md

 ### Exercise n.3

-Describe the meet-in-the-middle attack to 2DES and argue about its complexity.
+Describe the meet-in-the-middle attack on 2DES and argue about its complexity.

 <details><summary>Solution</summary>
 <p>